Survey results: “What Campsite Cooking Equipment do you find indispensable?”

 Arrive at the next campsite with dinner ready to serve, and plenty of leftovers for the next couple of days.

-Below are two options for travel and campsite specific slow cookers from established makers of kitchen gear.
+Below are two campsite cooking equipment specific options from established makers of kitchen gear.

 I like this one for it’s reasonable size, perfect for a twosome and you’ll still have some leftovers.
 The locking lid is crucial to spill free driving.